Remote Acceptance Testing of Automation Projects

 → | Miscellaneous |

 All six phases were used in this field study.
 The interviews were transcribed and read to gain familiarity with the data.
-The transcriptions were imported into the computer-assisted qualitative data analysis software (CAQDAS) NVivo
+The transcriptions were imported into the computer-assisted qualitative data analysis software (CAQDAS) NVivo15 to generate initial codes from the transcripts.
+Once generated, the codes were collated into themes and the themes were again categorized and a thematic map was created.

-CAQDAS is a tool for transparent display of codified data but the researcher still uses the data analysis method of choice and sets up the CAQDAS to accommodate that method.
+CAQDAS is a tool for transparent display of codified data but the researcher still uses the data analysis method of choice and sets up the CAQDAS to accommodate that method.16 The CAQDAS provides a transparent and portable audit trail of the researcher’s efforts.

 Ethics